Norma Burgos: Political career

 After Pedro Rosselló was elected Governor of Puerto Rico in 1992, Burgos was appointed as president of the Puerto Rico Planning Board.
 She remained in that position until 1998.
 During that time, she presided over several groups like the one in charge of the establishment of the Energy Public Policy, the Implementation of Deregulation in Government, and the New Economic Development Model for Puerto Rico (1994).

-Secretary of State / Lieutenant Governor: 1995-1999
+Secretary of State: 1995-1999

 In 1995, Governor Rosselló appointed Burgos to serve as Secretary of State.
 As Secretary of State, Burgos also served as President of several Special Commissions, such as: the Commission for the Study of a Unicameral Legislature, the Commission for the Study of the Naturopathy Profession, the Accident Prevention and Safety Committee, the Centennial Commission of Puerto Rican Democracy USA-PR, and the Special Commission on the Island of Vieques.

 During this time, Burgos was also elected unanimously as vice-president of the party and chaired its Platform Committee in 1996.
 In 1999, Burgos resigned to her position as Secretary of State to campaign for Senator.